Rights of Owners - New Businesses

 - Economics, Finance, & Analytics

-What are the Rights of Owners in a Startup?
+What are the Rights of Owners in a New Business?

 As discussed in the previous lecture, control and ownership are separate concepts in a business venture.
 Control, itself, is a right that may be bestowed unto owners.
 Control is generally determined by the type of entity and the position held in that entity.
 For example, a partner is assumed to have extensive control in a partnership, while a shareholder in a corporation is presumed to have little or no control over the organization.
 The issue of control is addressed further in our Startup Legal Resources Library.
 Ownership in a business entity generally entails two rights: